wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 <strong>Can I place the apps anywhere in my blog?</strong><br>
 Yes.
 By default, AppVitrine will add the apps to the end of your blog posts.
 However, you can use [appvitrine] shortcode to place the apps anywhere else.
-You can find more information on http://cdn.appvitrine.com/help/help_v2.html
+You can find more information on [Advanced Help Page](http://cdn.appvitrine.com/help/help_v2.html).

 == Screenshots ==